-Taking vitamin and mineral supplements in your 30s is a good idea, but by your 40s and 50s it becomes vital.
+Taking vitamin and mineral supplements in your 30s is optional, but by your 40s and 50s it is highly recommended.
 By then, you’ve already sustained some free radical damage from the cumulative effects of poor diet, excess stress, sun damage, toxins in the air, pollutants, and hormonal shifts.
 Free radicals are a group of harmful compounds released during any inflammatory or infection process.
 Normally, the body can handle free radicals, but if anti-oxidants are unavailable, or, if the free radical production becomes excessive, damage can occur.
 Needless to say, free radical damage accumulates with age.

 Role of anti-oxidants

 Anti-oxidants act as adjudicators in the body, and obstruct potentially hazardous situations caused by free radicals.
 They are also suggested to help protect the body from free radical damage itself.

 This does not, of course, mean that you can go on a binge with them.
 Anything in excess is not a good idea—what would be most effective and useful, however, would be the intake of anti-oxidants through food in normal amounts and/or supplements prescribed by your therapist in optimal dosages.

 There are a host of natural chemicals and substances that are found in nature which have anti-oxidant properties and beneficial effects.
 Experts advise that the best way to ensure adequate intake of anti-oxidant nutrients is through a balanced diet consisting of 4-5 servings of fruits and vegetables everyday.